o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-college-london/index.md

 menuTitle: University College London
 title: Human-Computer Interaction MSc - University College London
 subTitle: UCL is the number one London university for Research Strength (REF2014), recognised for its academic excellence and global impact.
-description: Everything you need to know about pursing your masters in Human Computer Interaction at University College, London.
+description: Everything you need to know about pursing your Master of Human Computer Interaction at University College, London.
 cover: logo.png
 category: "UK"
 ---